zeno-ml/zeno-build/tasks/README.md

 # Zeno Build Tasks

-Here, you can find all of the tasks supported by Zeno Build.
+Here, you can find all of the tasks supported by `zeno-build`.

-## Existing Tasks
+## Tasks

-These include:
+The tasks supported by default are:

-* [Chatbots](chatbot/) that chat with users and return appropriate responses.
+- [Chatbots](chatbot/) that chat with users and return appropriate responses.
-* [Summarization](summarization/) systems that take longer articles and reduce them in length.
+- [Summarization](summarization/) systems that take longer articles and reduce them in length.
-* [Text Classification](text_classification/) systems that detect the sentiment or topic of text.
+- [Text Classification](text_classification/) systems that detect the sentiment or topic of text.

-If you want to jump in and run any of the tasks, click over to the appropriate directory, read the README to set up your environment appropriately, and get started!
+If you want to jump in and run any of the tasks, click over to the appropriate directory, read the README to set up your environment, and get started!

 ## Build Your Own Task